ydluo/qdyn/README.md

 ## News

-*July 2020* | QDYN version 2.3 has arrived!
+*22 July 2020* | QDYN version 2.3 has arrived!
 In this release we improved the output modules, making them more consistent across simulation features and paving the way for HDF5 support.
-See the [release notes](https://github.com/ydluo/qdyn/releases/tag/qdyn_2.2) for details.
+See the [release notes](https://github.com/ydluo/qdyn/releases/tag/qdyn_2.3.0) for details.

 *24 June 2020* | Article published on modeling earthquake cycles on heterogeneous faults using the CNS microphysical model:
   M. van den Ende, J. Chen, J.P.
 Ampuero and A. Niemeijer, *Rheological transitions facilitate fault‐spanning ruptures on seismically active and creeping faults*, J. of Geophys.
 Res.: Solid Earth (doi:[10.1029/2019JB019328](https://doi.org/10.1029/2019JB019328))